GoTab-Inc/Docucache/packages/docucache/README.md

 ## Removing documents

-Removing a document from the cache doesn't necessarily remove it from all the other documents that reference it.
+Removing a document usually just means removing the reference to it in any data that references it.
+When a document is no longer referenced by any other documents it will be garbage collected.
+This process occurs in the background automatically, but can also be triggered by calling the `clean` function directly.

-In some cases this is desirable behavior.
+Documents can also be removed from the cache directly, however, removing documents from the cache doesn't automatically remove them from all the other documents that may reference it.

 Imagine a user has a _large_ list of friends.